angel-dart/angel/README.md

 Easily synchronize and scale WebSockets using package:pub_sub.

 # Usage
-This package exposes `PubSubWebSocketSynchronizer`, which can simply be dropped into any `AngelWebSocket` constructor.
+This package exposes `PubSubSynchronizationChannel`, which can simply be dropped into any `AngelWebSocket` constructor.

 Once you've set that up, instances of your application will